flenniken/statictea/docs/parseNumber.md

 # Index

-* [parseFloat](#parsefloat) &mdash; Parse the string and return the 64 bit float number and the number position after the number.
+* [parseFloat](#parsefloat) &mdash; Parse the string and return the 64 bit float number and the position after the number.
 * [parseInteger](#parseinteger) &mdash; Parse the string and return the 64 bit signed integer and the position after the number.

 # parseFloat

-Parse the string and return the 64 bit float number and the number position after the number.
+Parse the string and return the 64 bit float number and the position after the number.
 The number starts at the start parameter index.
 Nothing is returned when the float is out of range or the str is not a float number.
 Processing stops at the first non-number character.